Axion Clouds around Neutron Stars: Axion clouds

-From Eq.~\ref{eq:fftj}, one can see that the production rate and spectrum of axions produced during the screening of the vacuum gap is fully resolved by the spacetime evolution of $\epar$, which is non-trivial due to pair production processes.
+where the temporal integral is performed over the gap period and the spatial integral over the volume of the gap.
+The geometry of the gap is approximated as a cylinder of radius $\rpc = R_{\rm NS} \sqrt{\Omega_{\rm NS} R_{\rm NS}}$, where $R_{\rm NS}$ and $\Omega_{\rm NS}$ are the neutron star radius and rotational velocity respectively, and height $h_{\rm gap}$.
+The explicit expression for $h_{\rm gap}$ is given in~\cite{Noordhuis:2022ljw, PulsarNulling}.
+From Eq.~\ref{eq:fftj}, one can see that the production rate and spectrum of axions produced during the screening of the vacuum gap is fully resolved by the spacetime evolution of $\epar$, which is non-trivial due to pair production processes (examples of the axion spectrum can be found in Fig. S4 of the Supplemental Material of~\cite{Noordhuis:2022ljw}).

 In order to make general statements about the properties of axion clouds, we simulate the evolution of ten different neutron stars over the course of their lifetime.
 Following Refs.~\cite{popov2010population,gullon2014population}, we assume the initial period ($P$ in seconds), magnetic field ($B_0$ in Gauss), and misalignment angle ($\chi$ in degrees) are uncorrelated at birth, and characterized by the following distributions